Chemeketa Community College: Academics and facilities

+Chemeketa employs about 1,112 people as of 2024–2025.

-In the early 21st century, Chemeketa offers Associate of Applied Science degrees and certificates in more than 90 professional-technical programs, as well as Associate of Arts Oregon Transfer Degrees, Associate of Applied Science, Associate of Science, Associate of Science - Oregon Transfer Business, Associate of Science - Oregon Transfer Computer Science, and Associate of General Studies degrees.
+The college offers Associate of Applied Science degrees and certificates in more than 90 professional-technical programs, as well as Associate of Arts Oregon Transfer Degrees, Associate of Applied Science, Associate of Science, Associate of Science - Oregon Transfer Business, Associate of Science - Oregon Transfer Computer Science, and Associate of General Studies degrees.

 The Chemeketa Cooperative Regional Library Service offices are located at the Salem campus.

 Building 3 (pictured) houses the Gretchen Schuette Art Gallery.

 The Gretchen Schuette Art Gallery is located on the Salem campus.
 It was named after former Chemeketa president Gretchen Schuette, who donated to the college to "create a sustaining foundation for the arts."
-The gallery has several shows per year, and frequently holds shows for student or faculty and staff artworks.
+The gallery has several shows per year, and frequently holds shows for the artwork of students or faculty and staff.

 Chemeketa's sports teams use the name "Chemeketa Storm."
-The Salem campus also has a baseball field which has been used as a home field by locally-based teams, including the Salem Senators and the Marion Berries.
+The Salem campus has a baseball field which has been used as a home field by locally-based teams, including the Salem Senators and the Marion Berries.
 The Salem Sabres have also played their home games at Chemeketa.

 The campus in Eola, near West Salem, houses the Northwest Wine Studies Center.
 Opened in 2003, the Center is the site of the college's winemaking and vineyard management programs and includes a working vineyard.
 This program was the first of its kind in Oregon and was developed because of the growth of the Willamette Valley as a center of wine industry.
 The Northwest Wine Studies Center is located in the Eola-Amity Hills AVA, a sub-region of the Willamette Valley AVA.